aregtech/areg-sdk/docs/DEVELOP.md

     </FieldList>
 </DataType>
 ```
-In this example, the structure `SomeStruct` has 3 fields with default values to set.

 #### Enumerations

-In the `<DataTypeList>` section of the service interface XML document can be declared an enumeration.
-The `DataType` tag indicates type `Enumerate` and the name of the enumeration followed by the list of fields.
-Each field may have `Value`.
+The enumerations are declared in `<DataTypeList>` section using the `<DataType>` tag and attribute `Type="Enumerate"`.
+Each field may have a value.
 The enumerations are automatically streamable.

 *An example of declaring enumeration with fields and values:*
 ```xml